modelscope/modelscope-agent/modelscope_agent_servers/README.md

 assert '![IMAGEGEN]' in text
 ```
 We could see that the usage of the tool service has almost no difference with the local tool service,
-the only difference is that the tool service is running in a docker container by setting the `use_api=True`
+the only difference is that the tool service is running in a docker container by setting the `use_tool_api=True`

 ## Contribution of Tools